How to Create a Project Manager Resume

 - Shows your employability and career path - If there are not gaps between jobs, this is also a useful tool for showing your employability as a project manager.
 You can show a steady succession of positions and employers.
 It also will also give some indication of the career path you are on as a project manager and what your future aspirations may be.

 - Highlights career gaps and plateaus – The chronological resume will quickly highlight if you have reached a plateau in your career.
 Maybe you made it as far as Program Manager but then stopped there for 6 – 8 years.
 This is not necessarily a bad thing, you may enjoy that position and it meets your needs, but it may also raise questions as to your drive and ambition.Something else that is easily figured out from a chronological resume is your age.
 Sure, employers aren’t supposed to take that into consideration but we know reality is very different.
-If your first job on your project manager resume is in 1972 they may quickly dismiss you as a candidate and put you in the category of “overqualified”.
+If your first job is in 1972 they may quickly dismiss you as a candidate and put you in the category of “overqualified”.
 Your age can be figured out on a functional resume as well, however, it won’t be quite as apparent.

 - May not call out all that you can do – This type of resume also leaves it to the reader’s imagination as to what you can accomplish.
 This focuses more on what you HAVE done, not necessarily what you CAN do.